MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v3.md

 ---
-title: VSTest@2 - Visual Studio Test v2 task
+title: VSTest@3 - Visual Studio Test v2 task
 description: Run unit and functional tests (Selenium, Appium, Coded UI test, etc.) using the Visual Studio Test (VsTest) runner.
 Test frameworks that have a Visual Studio test adapter such as MsTest, xUnit, NUnit, Chutzpah (for JavaScript tests using QUnit, Mocha and Jasmine), etc. can be run.
-Tests can be distributed on multiple agents using this task (task version 2). ms.date: 07/02/2024
+Tests can be distributed on multiple agents using this task. ms.date: 08/19/2024
-monikerRange: "<=azure-pipelines"
+monikerRange: "=azure-pipelines"
 ---

-# VSTest@2 - Visual Studio Test v2 task
+# VSTest@3 - Visual Studio Test v3 task

 <!-- :::description::: -->
-:::moniker range="<=azure-pipelines"
+:::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
 Use this task to run unit and functional tests (Selenium, Appium, Coded UI test, etc.) using the Visual Studio Test (VSTest) runner.
 You can run test frameworks that have a Visual Studio test adapter.
 Example frameworks are MSTest, xUnit, NUnit, Chutzpah (for JavaScript tests using QUnit, Mocha and Jasmine), etc. Tests can be distributed on multiple agents using this task.